 Ferraro (2018) shows that the Mortensen and Pissarides (1994) framework can be modified to generate labor market asymmetries.
 In his model, workers have permanently different skills and search on distinct submarkets.
 A negative shock causes a spike in separations in the low-skilled submarket which worsens the quality of the unemployment pool and depresses job findings.
 Cairó and Cajner (2018) show that the separation rates for different skill groups are indeed remarkably different, both in terms of the level and the dynamics (see their Figure 2).
 However, Cairó and Cajner (2018) also show that the job-finding rate for all skill groups shows a strong and rapid decline during the Great Recession.
 Our model offers an explanation for this asymmetry within skill groups.
 Thereby, it is complementary to Ferraro (2018).
+Our work is also complementary to Pizzinelli et al. (2018) who analyze the role of separations for state-dependent policy.
+Importantly, none of the above papers connects labor market asymmetries to matching efficiency shifts.

 The debate on shifts of the matching efficiency was spurred by the Great Recession.
-Diamond and Şahin (2015) show that Beveridge curve shifts occurred during most postwar recessions in the United States.
+Diamond and Sahin (2015) show that Beveridge curve shifts occurred during most postwar recessions in the United States.
 Barnichon and Figura (2015) discuss reasons for the procyclicality of the matching efficiency (in particular during the Great Recession).
 Barnichon and Figura (2015) also use heterogeneities as an explanation for shifts of the Beveridge Curve.
 However, in contrast to us they use systematic differences in search efficiency and labor market segmentation as driving forces, while we use idiosyncratic shocks for match formation.
 Thus, their theoretical explanation is complementary to ours.
 Gavazza et al. (2018) explain the decline of matching efficiency during the Great Recession with a decline in recruiting intensity.
 While the quantitative implications for matching efficiency are similar, their mechanism is very different from ours.
 Finally, none of the discussed papers connects the decline of matching efficiency and the shift of the Beveridge curve to the asymmetric movement of the job-finding rate.
-This is also true for Sedláček (2014) who is closest to our paper in terms of the mechanism.
-He also shows that matching efficiency is procyclical and proposes a model with idiosyncratic productivity shocks for both new matches and incumbent workers and firing costs to account for this.
+This is also true for Sedláček (2014) who shows that matching efficiency is procyclical and proposes a model with idiosyncratic productivity shocks for both new matches and incumbent workers and firing costs to account for this.
 Our paper is different in several dimensions: First, we focus on the nonlinear structure of the model, while Sedláček (2014) linearizes the model in order to estimate it.
 This allows us to also discuss business cycle asymmetries and connect them to shifts of the matching efficiency.
 Sedláček (2014) estimates a model without idiosyncratic shocks and then calibrates the model with idiosyncratic shocks.
 We show that idiosyncratic shocks for match formation change the elasticity on vacancies/market tightness in the estimated matching function.
 In other words, if idiosyncratic shocks matter for match formation, the elasticity of matches with respect to vacancies is not the same as the coefficient in the theoretical Cobb-Douglas matching function.
 Even if this is taken into account, there are additional shifts of the matching efficiency that are due to nonlinearities.